vincentarelbundock/Rdatasets/doc/openintro/rst/unempl.rst

       .. rubric:: Description
          :name: description

-      A compilation of two data sets that provides an estimate of unemployment from 1890 to 2010.
+      A compilation of two datasets that provides an estimate of unemployment from 1890 to 2010.

       .. rubric:: Usage